 Standard sale at market value

 If you still have equity (the home is worth more than you owe plus closing costs), a standard sale is the fastest exit.
-No lender approval needed beyond the standard payoff at closing.
+No lender approval is needed beyond the standard payoff at closing.
 We list, market, and close on a tight timeline.
 The earlier you start, the more time the market has to deliver a buyer.
 We have closed military sales in 21 days when the conditions allowed.

 Lender workout (modification, forbearance, repayment plan)